eyeshield2110/BigData-Lab/installation_guides/guide.md

 If you would like to exit your virtual environment, entering the command `conda deactivate` will do it.

+NOAH'S NOTE: I can't seem to be able to run pyspark in the directory of my assignments in vscode => Need to set pyspark environment variable in .bash_profile
 ### Using vscode
 - Clone repo
 - Open repo in vscode